7 Signs Your Cat Loves You More Than Anything

 Your cat may lick your hair, hand, face, or any part of your body they can reach.
 You can return the favor by pulling out a brush and giving them a quick groom with it.
 If your cat licks your face or ears, this is a huge sign of trust.
 You’re bigger than your cat as well, so they want your scent on them as a form of protection.

 If your cat does any of these seven behaviors, it’s a good indication that they love you.
-Keep an eye out and see which ones your cat prefers.
+Keep an eye out for different signs that your cat loves you.
 You never know, the results may just surprise you!

 Author: Brian Harvey